-Jessica Hulsey Nickel is the founder and President & CEO of the Addiction Policy Forum, a national nonprofit organization that brings together each sector of the field, elevates awareness around addiction and implement a comprehensive response that includes prevention, treatment, recovery, and criminal justice reform.
+Jessica Hulsey Nickel is the founder of the Addiction Policy Forum, a national nonprofit organization that brings together each sector of the field, elevates awareness around addiction and implement a comprehensive response that includes prevention, treatment, recovery, and criminal justice reform.
 Most recently, Jessica worked on the Comprehensive Addiction and Recovery Act, landmark legislation to address the opioid epidemic, which was signed into law in July 2016.

 Jessica’s 25 year career focusing on addiction comes from personal experience.
 Both her parents struggled with heroin addiction, which led to homelessness, foster care and eventually her mother’s incarceration, after which she was raised by her grandparents.
 Jessica began working in the field at 15 years old through a community anti-drug coalition in southern California, then continued through national boards, speaking engagements and finding her way to Washington, DC to work on these issues after graduating Princeton in 1998.